 Naseem Jamnia's brilliant and insightful novella explores questions of identity and belonging in a nuanced medical mystery.
-The questions Jamnia raises (and the answers they seem to hint at) about blood family and chosen family, identity and self-expression, gender and immigration and bigotry are ones as applicable to this world as to the incredibly imagined one that unfolds across the pages of The Bruising of Qilwa.
+The questions Jamnia raises about blood family and chosen family, identity and self-expression, gender and immigration and bigotry are ones as applicable to this world as to the incredibly imagined one that unfolds across the pages of The Bruising of Qilwa.

 I loved this gorgeous book about blood magic, chosen family, and refugees in a hostile city.
-Naseem Jamnia has created a rich, complex world in a very short space.
 The Bruising of Qilwa left me wanting way more of this world and its magical systems—but above all, I wanted to spend way more time with these amazing characters.
 You should definitely savor this one.